pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 Now, any errors thrown by any of the model properties used in the operation will not be added to the operation's error output if they extend from `GenericError`.

-This inheritance does _not_ apply to the `@throws` decorator.
+This inheritance does _not_ apply to the `@raises` decorator.
-If a property is decorated with `@throws(GenericError)`, it is not considered to be decorated with `@throws(NotFoundError)` or `@throws(PermissionDeniedError)`, even though those errors extend from `GenericError`.
+If a property is decorated with `@raises(GenericError)`, it is not considered to be decorated with `@raises(NotFoundError)` or `@raises(PermissionDeniedError)`, even though those errors extend from `GenericError`.

-Conversely, if a property is decorated with `@throws(NotFoundError)`, it is not considered to be decorated with `@throws(GenericError)`.
+Conversely, if a property is decorated with `@raises(NotFoundError)`, it is not considered to be decorated with `@raises(GenericError)`.

-This is meant to align with exception semantics common among many languages, where a specific exception type must be specified when thrown but a class or category of exceptions can be caught.
+This approach aligns with the idea that error documentation should be explicit about which errors may occur at a given property, while allowing for more flexible handling in `@handles`.

 <br>

 ## Implementations and Use Cases

 Below we list some proposed implementations in various emitter targets.
-These are meant to be illustrative of the effects of the `@throws` and `@handles` decorators, and are not proposing any of the specific syntax or implementation shown below.
+These are meant to be illustrative of the effects of the `@raises` and `@handles` decorators, and are not proposing any of the specific syntax or implementation shown below.

 ### HTTP/REST/OpenAPI

-In a typical HTTP/REST API where operations are represented by endpoints, the `@throws` decorator can provide more accurate return types for operations that contain properties that may fail.
+In a typical HTTP/REST API where operations are represented by endpoints, the `@raises` decorator can provide more accurate return types for operations that contain properties that may fail.

 In a larger API, it may be quite difficult to track all of the errors that can occur within an operation when the errors can be generated by many different layers of an API stack.
-The `@throws` decorator helps give the developer a more complete view of the errors that an operation can produce.
+The `@raises` decorator helps give the developer a more complete view of the errors that an operation can produce.

 Let's say we have this definition of models: